iainctduncan/papers/source/features_usage.rst

     (set! playing #f))

-The above can, of course, be combined with the previously mentioned lexical scoping capabilites, enabling implementations of complex, interactive, algorithmic process music in succint and flexible code.
+The above can, of course, be combined with the previously mentioned lexical scoping capabilities, enabling implementations of complex, interactive, algorithmic process music in succinct and flexible code.
 The Scheme for Max online documentation and example repositories contain examples of interactive algorithmic sequencers implemented in this way.

 Garbage collector functions
 --------------------------------------------------------------------------------
-I have previously referred to the fact that, as a high-level, dynamically-typed language, Scheme includes a **garbage collector** (a.k.a. a **gc**).
+I have previously referred to the fact that, as a high-level, dynamically-typed language, Scheme includes a **garbage collector** (a.k.a. **gc**).
 The garbage collector is a language subsystem that finds and frees memory which has previously been allocated by the program but is no longer needed.
 Garbage collection spares the programmer the tedious work of manually allocating,